raulcorreia7/personal-blog/content/posts/open-source-blog/index.md

 After this we should wait a few minutes.
 We should be able to access our new blog by the website provided in the `Pages` section.

+Bonus: If you have one custom domain, it's in this page that you can change it.

 ## Conclusion

 With this guide, you should have your blog up and running, understand a little bit more on how Hugo works and on how to setup a theme.
+There will be a follow-up post on how to create your own pipeline for automated deployment.

 If you wish to use my blog as a template, see [Sources](#sources)
 ## Sources
 * [personal blog source code](https://github.com/raulcorreia7/personal-blog)
 * [my theme source code](https://github.com/raulcorreia7/hugo-coder)